Data Protection Centre/Microsoft 365/A Guide to OneDrive for Business Data Retention

 Deleted OneDrive data timeline after applying retention policy

 eDiscovery refers to the process of searching, compiling, analyzing, and presenting important business data as possible evidence in a legal case.
-Microsoft 365 provides two eDiscovery tools (Core and Advanced eDiscovery) to help organizations collect and preserve the required data.
+Microsoft 365 provides two eDiscovery tools (Standard and Premium eDiscovery) to help organizations collect and preserve the required data.
 Using a Core eDiscovery case, organizations can run content searches, and place holds to preserve OneDrive data indefinitely.

 To learn more about eDiscovery, click here.